How to Design Travel Motivation for trips?

 6. Meet other travelers

 Sometimes it can be hard to stay motivated if the people around you aren’t supportive of your desire to travel.
-Hanging out on travel forums or Facebook travel groups etc. will also help you tune out the naysayers who don’t believe long-term travel is possible because you’ll see from all these people encouraging you that it really is.
+Hanging out on travel forums or Facebook travel groups etc. Will also help you tune out the naysayers who don’t believe long-term travel is possible because you’ll see from all these people encouraging you that it really is travel motivation for trips.